XmacsLabs/mogan/README.md

 ## Getting Started
 + Visit [https://texmacs.org](https://texmacs.org) and [https://mogan.app](https://mogan.app)
-+ Watch the following video to learn what is GNU TeXmacs (Mogan Editor) in 5 minutes
++ Watch the following video to learn what is GNU TeXmacs in 5 minutes
-+ Read the book to learn GNU TeXmacs (Mogan Editor) in a systematical way
++ Read the book to learn GNU TeXmacs in a systematical way
 ### Book: The Jolly Writer
 [**The Jolly Writer**](https://www.scypress.com/book_info.html) is the only systematic and detailed official TeXmacs textbook available.
 Please [click here](https://www.scypress.com/book_download.html) to download for free or make a donation.